The 3-A Sanitary Standard requires food grade surfaces to have a 32Ra finish or better. Pharmaceutical standards may require an even better finish.

 Let’s shed some light on the standards and codes that should be taken into consideration when designing and fabricating equipment for sanitary processes.
 Although our primary focus is on shell and tube heat exchangers, many of the same standards and codes apply to pressure vessels, pumps, valves and other components.

 One common term you may encounter is cGMP’s, which stands for current good manufacturing processes.
 This alone is vague and can mean almost anything.
 If an equipment manufacturer says they build equipment to cGMP’s – it is wise to dig deeper because this doesn’t necessarily mean it meets the industry standards for quality and safety.
-Let me give you an example of a tangible cGMP to help differentiate – the TEMA guidelines.
+Let me give you an example of a tangible cGMP to help differentiate – the TEMA standards.

-The TEMA guideline is a definitive set of cGMP’s developed by the Tubular Exchanger Manufacturers Association, for the design and fabrication of shell and tube heat exchangers.
+The TEMA standards are a definitive set of cGMP’s developed by the Tubular Exchanger Manufacturers Association, for the design and fabrication of shell and tube heat exchangers.
 This guideline standardizes the terminology and the best practices involved in building these exchangers.
 It is a detailed set of instructions governing material thicknesses, weld quality, hardware sizes and types, baffle spacing, and many other details related to the thermal design and construction.
 This helps to set a level playing field for companies like Enerquip who design and build shell and tube exchangers.
-If you purchase exchangers from a supplier following the TEMA guidelines, then you know that best practices (cGMP’s) are being followed.
+If you purchase exchangers from a supplier following the TEMA standards, then you know that best practices (cGMP’s) are being followed.

 Since sanitary standards are critical to product quality and safety, it is important to determine the sanitary level needed, and then to insist on consistency and adherence to the standard that you select for your equipment.